-Our third product candidate, EVX-03
+Our Third Product Candidate EVX-03

 Our third product candidate based on our PIONEER AI-platform, is a next generation neoepitope-based immunotherapy using a DNA modality with an antigen presenting cell, or APC, targeting unit for the treatment of a variety of cancers.
-EVX-03 is in late pre-clinical development and has shown highly encouraging data in preclinical studies, demonstrating high levels of neoepitope-reactive T cells.
+EVX-03 is in late pre-clinical development.
+Data from our preclinical studies demonstrates high levels of neoepitope-reactive T cells as well as antitumor effect as shown in Figure 18.
 We intend to submit a regulatory filing in second half of 2021.